Avon CBT : CBT in Bristol and North Somerset; Online CBT

 We are all individuals and what works well for some, does not work for everyone.
 Whilst the principles of CBT can be applied to many issues, it is unrealistic to expect one therapeutic approach to feel comfortable for all.

-As well as practicing CBT, my foundational counselling training was in Person-Centred Counselling.
+Whilst specialising in CBT, my initial counselling training was in Person-Centred Counselling.

 I am able to draw on these different counselling approaches, to provide the right therapeutic approach for each individual, rather than assuming that one specific form of therapy will work for everyone.